Throw that #@*ing scale out the window!

 Regardless of how I feel about it though, it’s time to lay down some of the workout artillery and let nature take it’s course.
 (For a few months anyway.)
 Notice though how I said some of the artillery.
 Not all.
 By no means do you take pregnancy to mean a free pass to time unlimited on the sofa.
 If you do that, you’re setting yourself up for a tough road ahead.
 Studies show that a fit body can help speed up the amount of time you’re in labor and help your body to recover quicker so you can get back to your daily activities faster… like midnight feedings and strolls around the park with your newborn.
 (Let me rephrase that and say you’re new daily activities if this is your first one!)

 There are so many benefits to staying active during your pregnancy that it should be your main focus.
+On other hand, if you’re having trouble getting pregnant, sites like https://sherfertilitysolutions.com can be a life-saver.
 Never over-exert yourself but remain active even if it’s going for a walk every day.
 And for the love of all mothers who have gone before us, ignore the scale, it’s just plain evil!
 That number is going to rise, no two ways about it!
 But you do want to remain in the healthy category of weight gain which is about 25 to 35 pounds total (don’t do the math, it may upset you!)
 Just accept it, stay healthy and before you know you’ll have that kid popped out so fast you’ll be saying.
 “Labor?
 What labor?
 Pushed that kid right out and got on with life!”

 - Baby 8 pounds